 1. Most important, there are no long term studies showing lasting benefit;

-2. they may cause complications, example infection, paralysis, migration of the device or the leads, or new pain and scarring at the site of the external box, tethering to the cord itself – this prevents removal;
+2. they may cause complications, for example infection, paralysis, migration of the device or the leads, or new pain and scarring at the site of the external box, tethering to the cord itself;

 3. for the rest of your life, you will never be able to have an MRI scan once the leads are in place, regardless of whether you have cancer or stroke;